cloudera/flink-tutorials/flink-secure-tutorial/README.md

 ```
 As you will later see, enabling security features make the command a bit more complicated, and thus we will show every needed step to create the secured code for the Flink application.

+For information about Flink Security, see the [Security Overview](https://docs.cloudera.com/csa/1.1.0/security-overview/topics/csa-security.html) section in Cloudera Streaming Analytics document.

 **Note**
 For the sake of readability, the rest of the tutorial uses command line parameters in short form:
 - Long form